scotm/potential-guide/README.md

 ## Editors & Terminal

 - VS Code
-  - If enabled (`--install-vscode-exts`), extensions for JS/TS, Python, .NET, Docker, GitLens are installed.
-Open a folder with `code .`.
+  - Extensions installed by default (`--install-vscode-exts`) for JS/TS, Python, .NET, Docker, GitLens, etc.
+  - Open a repository with `code .`.

 - Terminals
   - WezTerm (fast) and iTerm (rock‑solid) are both available when installing casks.